 Since initially deploying NGINX Plus in 2014 for one SSP partner, AppNexus has expanded its use to additional partners.
 In addition, Lua programming features will allow AppNexus to gain even deeper visibility into statistics and to customize functions, such as packet inspection, without having to build special tools.

-“As our company and this market mature, we’re increasingly focusing on optimizing and driving efficiency,” said Mamakos.
+“As our company and this market mature, we’re increasingly focusing on optimizing and driving efficiency,” says Mamakos.
 “NGINX Plus offers us numerous ways to uncover opportunities and monetize efficiency.
 It’s really an engine for addressing future customer services and growing our business.”

 AppNexus is a technology company that provides trading solutions and powers marketplaces for Internet advertising.
 Its open, unified, and powerful programmatic platform empowers customers to more effectively buy and sell media, allowing them to innovate, differentiate, and transform their businesses.
 As the world’s leading independent ad tech company, AppNexus is led by the pioneers of the web’s original ad exchanges.
 Headquartered in New York City with 23 global offices, AppNexus employs more than 1000 of the brightest minds in advertising and technology who believe that advertising powers the Internet.
-For more information, follow @AppNexus or visit www.AppNexus.com.
+For more information, visit www.AppNexus.com.